TMG-88/TAH/README.md

 Clink.

 This is new text on Test-New-GHD branch.
+Whippeee!!!